 Enjoy your hard work and don’t forget to finish off that bottle of wine you opened!

 Pumpkin and Leek Risotto Tips, Substitutions and Variations

 This recipe uses roasted pumpkin for a delicious flavor and texture.
 I have another recipe for pumpkin spinach risotto that uses pumpkin puree; it creates a completely different texture and flavor!

 As far as substitutions go, I know not everyone consumes alcohol.
-It’s possible to replace white wine with additional vegetable broth, just add 1 tsp apple cider vinegar and ½ tsp sugar to it to help make up for the lost zing and sweetness from the wine.
+It’s possible to replace white wine with additional vegetable broth, just add 1 teaspoon apple cider vinegar and ½ teaspoon sugar to it to help make up for the lost zing and sweetness from the wine.

 Another important tip is to consider how much salt is in the vegetable broth.
 If there’s little to no salt, you’ll need miso paste since salt is essential for a good flavor.
 If the vegetable broth is salted, skip the miso paste and add salt to taste so you don’t end up with a terribly salty risotto.